 We treat common rashes such as eczema, along with advanced diagnosis and management of skin cancers.
 We treat a wide range of conditions related to the skin and offer the highest possible care to our patients.
+We also offer real time video consultation with our specialist dermatologists for diagnosis and treatment plans for many skin conditions.
 The following are provided for information purposes only.

 Acne is one of the most common skin diseases.
 It predominantly affects teenagers, but can affect people from all age groups.
 Although acne will often settle over time, effective treatment is important to prevent physical and psychological scarring.

 Acne lesions are made up of two basic types.
 The early lesions are the comedomes which include whiteheads (closed comedomes) and blackheads (open comedomes).
 Comedomal lesions can lead to the second group of lesions known as late lesions, or inflamed lesions.
 These inflamed lesions can appear as small red spots, pustules and cysts.
 Inflamed acne lesions are the main cause of scarring.

 Most acne is caused by hormonal changes, especially when a person is entering puberty.
 Ongoing hormonal imbalances may be responsible for some cases of acne.

 Treatments for acne are aimed at decreasing the early and late lesions and thus decreasing the risk of scarring.
 There is no single treatment strategy to manage acne, your dermatologist will design a holistic management plan that is tailored to your personal needs and skin type.